beccarem/ONA-Final-Report/final_report.md

 and 1.33e+08 days(smaller than the amount of change for juniors) respectively.
 Contrastingly, an increase of 1 unit of betweenness centrality and closeness centrality causes an increase of process time by 6.14 days and 4.15 days respectively.
-Similarlt, all of the coefficients are not statistically significant.
+Similarly, all of the coefficients are not statistically significant.

 In the next model, we include seniority as interaction term for each of